ethereum/consensus-specs/specs/merge/validator.md

 ```

 *Note*: It is recommended for a validator to call `prepare_execution_payload` as soon as input parameters become known,
-and make subsequent calls to this function if any of these parameters has been updated.
+and make subsequent calls to this function when any of these parameters gets updated.